Mis-sold swaps may cost UK banks billions

 A significant proportion will result in compensation being due, the Financial Services Authority (FSA) said.

-Martin Berkeley, a senior consultant at Vedanta Hedging, which advises on interest-rate hedging products, said the final bill for banks could be as high as 10 billion pounds ($16 billion).
+Martin Berkeley, a senior consultant at Vedanta Hedging, which advises on interest-rate hedging products, said the final bill for banks could be as high as 10 billion pounds.

 So far, the four biggest banks have set relatively small sums aside for compensation.
-Barclays has taken the highest provision at 450 million pounds, HSBC has set aside about 150 million pounds, RBS 50 million pounds and Lloyds has said the cost won't be material.
+Barclays (BARC.L) has taken the highest provision at 450 million pounds, HSBC (HSBA.L) has set aside about 150 million pounds, RBS (RBS.L) 50 million pounds and Lloyds (LLOY.L) has said the cost won't be material.

-RBS said on Thursday that it would "meaningfully" increase the amount when it publishes its final results on February 28.
-It will decide how much more to put aside after further talks with the regulator.

 Investec's banking analyst Ian Gordon said he expected the overall bill for the industry to be around 1 billion pounds.

 The rate-swap products were designed to protect firms against rising interest rates, but when rates fell they had to pay large bills, typically running to tens of thousands of pounds.
-Companies also faced penalties to get out of the deals, which many said they had not been told about.
+Companies also faced penalties to get out of the deals, which many said they were not told about.

 Berkeley said the scandal has had a worse impact on victims than mis-selling of payment protection insurance to individuals.